uprial/customrecipes/README.md

 The whole idea of this plugin is that YOU can add a recipe you want.
 For instance, to add a recipe for panda spawn egg from an egg and bamboos, you can modify the config.yaml file.

-1. Add a recipe key "PandaSpawnEgg" to the "enabled-recipes" config section.
+At first, add a recipe key "PandaSpawnEgg" to the "enabled-recipes" config section.
 You may choose any name you want for the recipe key, that is not yet present in the config file.

-2. Add the recipe key definition to the end of the config file:
+Then, add the recipe key definition to the end of the config file:
     PandaSpawnEgg:
       name: "Panda Spawn Egg"
       recipe: